da8/spickzettel/spickzettel-ubuntu.md

 		* Select recover mode
 		* Work with Recovery Menu
 	* clicking right-ctrl/strg-key releases the mouse from the guest

-# Set grub and the commandline of ubuntu server to the highest possible resolution or to a choosen resolution
+# Set the resolution of grub and the commandline on VirtualBox guest Ubuntu server to a choosen / the highest possible resolution
 	* If the server is a guest on VirtualBox installing the Guest Additions will not help because there is no GUI to work on
     * Get and/the highest possible resolution in grub
         * Boot vm